openlibraryenvironment/listener-openurl/README.md

-# handler-openurl
+# listener-openurl

-ReShare handler for requests sent as OpenURL.
+ReShare listener for requests sent as OpenURL.

 Documentation: